1S-DAug: One-Shot Data Augmentation for Robust Few-Shot Generalization: Introduction

 We propose \emph{1S-DAug} (One-Shot Data Augmentation), an operator that, given a single image at test time, synthesizes a set of diverse yet faithful variants.
 The operator combines three ingredients: (i) class-preserving shape perturbations to broaden pose and layout coverage; (ii) controlled noise injection to hide non-class-defining and distorted details; and (iii) denoising guided by attention-based conditioning on the original image so that content-defining cues are preserved while appearance and pose vary in a controlled manner.
+The augmentation pipeline does not require information beyond the input reference image itself, and the design of shape tweak and partial image-guided denoising respectively ensures diversity and accuracy.
 During few-shot classification, the generated variants are aggregated with the original representation.
 The method is model-agnostic and requires no retraining.
 As large pretrained models proliferate and model sizes continue to explode, fine-tuning or model-side ensemble can be burdensome or infeasible due to compute or \textbf{restricted parameter access} \citep{zheng2023cowclip}.
 A test-time, data-side plugin that treats the predictor in model-agnostic ways is thus attractive.
-In experiments on four FSL benchmarks, our method yields consistent gains without modifying any model parameters.
+In experiments on four popular FSL benchmarks plus one extension Vision Language Model (VLM) benchmark, our method yields consistent gains without modifying any model parameters.